survivejs/webpack-book/manuscript/building/02_code_splitting.md

 };
 ```

-If you open up the application (`npm start`) and click the button, you should see the new text in the button.
+If you open up the application (`npm start`) and click the button, you should see the new text in it.

 After executing `npm run build`, you should see something: